 Electronics/Robotics 10 is a course designed to introduce students to the world of electronics & robotics.
-The course is 1 term in length (approx 50hrs).
+The course is 2 terms in length (approx 50hrs).
 The students will begin by breadboarding simple circuits and in doing so, learn what some of the more common components do.
 They will also be introduced to microprocessors using ARDUINO, where they will learn how to program as well.
 Once a number of labs are completed the students will build a circuit board and use a 3d printer to make a project.

 Below you will find a number of resources and materials that will be used for the course.
 Also, look under Resources on the Electronics Drop Down Menu for additional information on electronics.

 Breadboarding – Student Answer Booklet – You will be given this.

 DON’T lose it as it is used for marking purposes.

 Lab #1 – How resistors works (more info..)

 Lab #4 – Diodes (more info..)

 Lab #5 – Capacitors (more info..)